 It should be noted that we are certainly not the first to propose modifications to the PCPNDT.
-Cardiologists have previously filed court petitions requesting exemptions to perform cardiac ultrasound (78, 79).
-To the best of our knowledge, these petitions are pending at this time.
+Cardiologists and anesthesiologists have previously filed court petitions requesting exemptions to perform ultrasound specific to their field in areas exempted from the PCPDNT and have been granted the same (78, 79).
 Ophthalmologists have already been exempted from the law’s statutes, probably because the probes used in ocular ultrasonography cannot be used for fetal sex determination (80).
-Radiologists in Pune have previously protested how potentially draconian enforcement of the PCPDNT can be (81, 82).
+Radiologists in Pune have previously filed petitions against the draconian enforcement of the PCPDNT (81, 82).
 While we are sympathetic to these ideas and changes, we recommend larger, systemic changes to how the law is regulated as opposed to a more piecemeal, specialty by specialty approach.
 The former is more likely to be of benefit to rural Indian patients.

 Striking the balance